 TEDx talk from 10/15 "The Extinction of Vulnerability"

-Isaac Littlejohn Eddy lives in Fort Greene in Brooklyn, NY with his wife, writer and Chinese environmental policy expert, Lucia Green-Weiskel, their two year old daughter, their dog, and two hens at the Chooklyn Farms artist residence.
-He was born and raised in Vermont and received his BA in film studies at Wesleyan University in Connecticut and his MFA in Performance and Interactive Media Art from the City University of New York, Brooklyn College.
+Isaac Littlejohn Eddy lives in Johnson, VT with his wife, writer and Chinese environmental policy expert, Lucia Green-Weiskel, their two daughters, their dog, and 7 hens.
+He received his BA in film studies at Wesleyan University in Connecticut and his MFA in Performance and Interactive Media Art from the City University of New York, Brooklyn College.
 For the past twelve years Isaac has performed with Blue Man Group in New York City, Chicago, London, and Las Vegas.
 With the production he has helped cast and train Blue Men, captain casts, write material, and perform nightly in the show.
 Isaac is also a founding member of the immersive theater group, Fixed Agency, that had a residency at the BLDG92 museum in the Brooklyn Navy Yard in 2014 and presented their work entitled "Private(i)" at the Brooklyn BEAT festival that year.

 Isaac is also a writer and a cartoonist and has been published in the New Yorker and in the weekly newspaper, The Herald of Randolph, Vermont.
 He makes animated documentary shorts for Time Magazine and has a non-fiction multi-panel series about the people that live and work in his neighborhood published in the New York Times' Brooklyn blog, "The Local."
 Isaac also created and animated the online series, "Cat, Dog, Stoop."